ArzoneT99/basic-subnet/README.md

 - `weighted_means_consensus`: Calculates the consensus option based on the selected options and their corresponding weights using the weighted means approach.
 - `get_rewards`: Calculates the rewards for a list of miner selected options based on the weighted means consensus.

-# Consensus Mechanism Analogy: Teachers with Two Classes of Students
+# Insentive Mechanism Analogy: Teachers with Two Classes of Students

 Imagine two teachers, each responsible for a class of students.
 The teachers are tasked with evaluating the students' understanding of a particular subject matter.
-In this analogy, the teachers represent the validators, and the students represent the miners in the HIP consensus mechanism.
+In this analogy, the teachers represent the validators, and the students represent the miners in the HIP insentive mechanism.

 1. **Task Assignment:**
    - Each teacher (validator) prepares a set of questions (tasks) related to the subject matter.